Current Veteran Students

 Last Semester Rule

 If you are completing the last semester requirements for your degree VA will allow you to invoke the "Last Semester Rule."
-Under this rule you can round out your schedule in order to attain full time status and receive your full VA educational benefits for the semester.
+Under this rule you can round out your schedule in order to attain full time status and receive your full VA educational benefit for the semester.

 This rule can only be used once per program.
 In order to use the Last Semester Rule you must complete the Last Semester Rule form, and it must be submitted along with your Request For Certification.
 Click here to open the form.